nicm42/100-days-of-code-v2/log4.md

 **Day 91: 23rd October 2021**
 I did a C# tutorial, which was interesting.
 Visual Studio has a lot going on.
 And it felt like it complaining at the lack of semi-colons at the end of lines was a bit much while I was writing that line.
 But you could build and run your program with one click, which was pretty cool.

+**Day 92: 24th October 2021**
+I updated a bit of wording on the postscores and fixed the tests.
+Then I declared Click the Shape done.